 - Surgical negligence such as poor operating procedures, instruments left inside the body or the wrong operation being performed.

-- Dental negligence that results in avoidable tooth loss or making a dental condition worse.
+- Dental negligence claims for people who have suffered substandard dental treatment leading to avoidable tooth loss or making a dental condition worse.

-- Hospital negligence including patient dehydration and malnourishment, bed sore claims and hospital-contracted infections such as MRSA.
+- Hospital negligence including patient dehydration and malnourishment, pressure sores claims and hospital-contracted infections such as MRSA.